Searching

 is:buried

-Cards that have lapsed fall into several of these categories, so it may be useful to combine them to get more precise results:
+Cards that have lapsed fall into several of the previous categories, so it may be useful to combine different search terms to get more precise results:

 is:learn is:review